kannancmohan/homelab/docs/test_ansible.md

 ## Prerequisite
 * Docker

-if you are using remote docker ,make sure the following environment variable is set
+if you are using remote docker ,make sure the following environment variable is set (in shell.nix)
 ```
 export DOCKER_HOST=ssh://ubuntu@192.168.0.30
 ```